shivanipoosala/Epilepsy-Disease-Early-Warning-Using-Machine-Learning-Algorithms-Approaches/README.md

 [11] Mohd Ali, N., Besar, R., & Aziz, N. A. A. (2023).
 A case study of microarray breast cancer classification using machine learning algorithms with grid search cross validation.
 Bulletin of Electrical Engineering and Informatics, 12(2), 1047–1054. https://doi.org/10.11591/eei.v12i2.4838
 [12] Taneja, A., Rajamani, S. K., Shekhawat, D., Chanti, Y., Joshi, K., & Garg, A. (2023).
 A technique based on ensemble machine learning for the analysis of electronic nose signals.
 2023 3rd International Conference on Advance Computing and Innovative Technologies in Engineering (ICACITE),1733–1737. https://doi.org/10.1109/ICACITE57410.2023.10182894

-# Problem Statement
-Epilepsy is a neurological disorder characterized by recurrent seizures, which can significantly impact the quality of life for affected individuals.
-Early prediction and intervention can help manage the condition more effectively, reducing the risk of severe seizures and their associated consequences.
-The goal of this project is to develop a machine learning model that can predict the onset of epileptic seizures in individuals with epilepsy, allowing for timely interventions and better disease management.

-# Data Collection
-By conducting survey we have collected data.
-Dataset link : https://github.com/shivanipoosala/Epilepsy_Prediction_dataset

-# Objective of Problem
-Seizure Prediction & Warning : ML algorithm can analyze data & other relevant information to predict when a seizure is likely to occur.
-This can provide individuals with epilepsy and their caregivers with a warning, allowing them to take precautionary measures, such as moving to a safer location or taking medication, to minimize the impact of the seizure.

-Improved Quality of Life : Early prediction & warning can help individuals with epilepsy lead more normal lives.
-By avoiding seizures people with epilepsy can engage in daily activities,drive & work with greater independence.

-Reduced Hospitalizations : Early prediction can lead to reduced hospital admissions due to epilepsy-related seizures, which can lower healthcare costs and improve the overall health of patients.

-Personalized Care : ML models can be tailored to individual patients, taking into account their specific seizure patterns and triggers.
-This enables personalized care plans and interventions, which can be more effective in managing epilepsy.